-Ever since I was a little boy, I feel uncomfortable being shy.
-Around the age of 12, I went to a psychologist, and she told me that I was an introvert.
-She told me there’s no problem being introverted and that I should look for activities that fit my profile.
+During my entire childhood, I was shy.
+Around the age of 12, my mom took me to a psychologist that told me I was an introvert.
+She said there’s no problem being introverted, and I should look for activities that fit my profile.

-The advice that could have solved my life had the opposite effect.
+The advice that could have helped me build a wonderful life had the opposite effect.
 I became more and more isolated; I lost countless good opportunities in life because of it.

 I want to share what shyness and introversion mean and mainly clarify that they are not the same.
 Furthermore, I want you to get the best out of your personality type and live a fulfilled life!

 Characteristics of a Shy Person

 Shyness is nothing more than fear, a fear of social judgment, a fear that people will look at you and realize that you are not good enough.
-It’s a personal, internal perception that there is something in you that if other people find out, you won’t be worthy of their love and respect.
+It’s a personal, internal perception that there is something in you that you won’t be worthy of love and respect if other people find out.

 That’s what stops shy people from doing many things.
 They can’t do everything that exceeds their comfort zone.
 Let’s suppose you are a shy person, and there is a circle around you.
-Everything inside it you are comfortable doing, for example, talking with your family, with your friends.
+Everything inside it you are comfortable doing, for example, talking with your family and friends.
 Therefore, even a shy person feels at ease in specific social interactions.

 On the other hand, a person without shyness has a bigger circle.
 Thus, they can have social interactions without so much discomfort.
 Basically, the shy person only feels shame when they are forced to extrapolate their confidence circle.

-And since the shy person has this circle smaller than other people, even some everyday situations make the shy person feel extremely uncomfortable.
+And since the shy person has this circle smaller than other people, even some everyday situations make the shy person feel highly uncomfortable.
 In short: